wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

 function getPostById(id) {
     // create a new promise
    return new Promise((resolve, reject) => {
-       // using a settimeout to mimic a database setTimeout(() => {
+       // using setTimeout to mimic a database setTimeout(() => {
        //find the post we want
             const post = posts.find(post => post.id === id);